rstrobl/rate_limited_scheduler/README.md

 [![Build Status](https://travis-ci.org/rstrobl/rate_limited_scheduler.png)](https://travis-ci.org/rstrobl/rate_limited_scheduler)

-This rate-limiter is made for sensitive, time-critical API requests which means that even limits with short time intervals such as 5 requests per second can be hold in a multi-threading environment.
+This rate-limited scheduler is made for requests to APIs with sensitive, time-critical access restrictions which means that even limits with short time intervals such as 5 requests per second can be hold in a multi-threading environment.
 It implements Redis-based execution handles.

 ### Motivation